gear-foundation/vara-wiki/docs/api/tooling/wallet-js.md

 ### Installation

-To install the Vara Wallet Connect module, simply add it as a dependency to your React project via npm:
+To install the Vara Wallet Connect package, simply add it as a dependency to your React project via npm:

 ```bash
 npm install @gear-js/wallet-connect